top of page

 Approach

-Child Marriage Free India (CMFI), a nationwide campaign, aims to attain the tipping point to end child marriages by 2030.
+Running a nationwide campaign with an aim to attain the tipping point to end child marriages by 2030.
 This is being done by initially targeting high-prevalence districts and gradually focusing on the other districts of the country.

 By adopting a systematic, highly focused, and intensive intervention model, it is possible to reduce the current national child marriage prevalence rate of 23.3% to 5.5% —the threshold, beyond which it is anticipated to diminish organically with reduced reliance on targeted interventions.